tiagofrbarbosa/MovieOps/README.md

 </resources>
 ```

-Replace API_KEY with your key
+Replace API_KEY_HERE with your key

 ## References